The Death-Defying Pepper Roux

 The Death-Defying Pepper Roux is a children's book by British children's author Geraldine McCaughrean.

 The book was published by Oxford University Press October 1, 2009 and by HarperCollins January 19, 2010.

 Plot

-The story is about a boy who was to die at fourteen.
+The story is about a boy who was prophecised to die at fourteen.
 But, as his fourteenth birthday passes, he is still alive and he begins to unravel the truth as the story goes on.
-He runs away from his home only to find more devils and angels waiting for him – or are they?
-None of these angels of death and horses of fire seem to be coming for him.
-Pepper begins to doubt that he is going to die young - maybe the entire prophecy was a lie?
+He runs away from his home only to find more devils and angels seemingly waiting for him, but none of these angels of death and horses of fire seem to be coming for him.
+Pepper begins to doubt that he is going to die young and questions the legitimacy of the prophecy.
 Naïve and trusting, pepper sets a course through dangerous waters, inviting disasters and mayhem at every turn, one eye on the sky for fear of angels, one on the magnificent possibilities of being alive.